m2osw/iplock/README.md

 This parameter allows you to sort your rules as expected in the final output.

 If the named rules are not defined, then that name is ignored.

+### `rule::<name>::condition` or `rule::<name>::conditions`

+This parameter is used to conditionally exclude the rule.

+At the moment, I do not have a functional as2js script parser and execution environment.
+So I limit the functionality to one equality like so:

+    "..." == "..."
+    "..." != "..."

+The `"..."` can be literals or variables.
+For example, to use that rule only if a `private_interface` variable is defined you can write:

+    condition = '"${private_interface}" != ""'

+If this is `true`, then the rule is generated.
+Otherwise it is ignored.

+**WARNING:** You must quote the condition otherwise the start and end quotes get removed and the expression is thus invalid.
+If some of your variables include quotes, you will probably not be able to test them properly with this version.

+No condition (or an empty condition) is equivalent to `true`.

+### `rule::<name>::interface` or `rule::<name>::interfaces`

+This parameter defines the list of interfaces that the rule applies to.
+Since this parameter does not specify a source or a destination, it can be used with rules that have `INPUT` and `OUTPUT` as chains.
+The ipload code will know whether to use the "-i" or "-o" option.

+Note that works with the `FORWARD` chain.
+However, it is very unlikely that is what you want since 99.9% of the time, the input and output interfaces are different (i.e. `eth1` to `eth2`).
+In that case you want to define both: the `source_interface` and the `destination_interface` parameters.

 ### `rule::<name>::source_interface` or `rule::<name>::source_interfaces`